WHAT ABOUT THE

 wanting.

-there is no salvation.
-We must identify with Yahshua as our sacrifice in
+there will be no salvation.
+We must identify with Yahshua as our

 to be made, those laws concerning how to make the sacrifices, fall into